Contact Us

 Slide Potentiometers

 • This movement of the slide changes resistance as you move along it.
-You will often find these types of potentiometers in smaller electronic gadgets like mobile phones and portable audio players due to their size and convenience!
+You will often find these types of potentiometers in smaller electronic gadgets and mixing consoles due to their intuitive visual feedback.

-• Require precise footprints - Use our Free DFM Check for SMD compatibility
+• Require precise footprints - Use our Free DFM Check for SMD and through-hole footprint compatibility before submitting files to manufacturing.

 Slide Potentiometers